 - Concurrent low pause collector: Use this collector in most cases.
 This collector attempts to minimize "Stop the World" events.
 Avoiding these events can reduce connection timeouts, such as with ZooKeeper, and may improve user experience.
-This collector is enabled using the Java system property -XX:+UseConcMarkSweepGC. - Throughput collector: Consider this collector if raw throughput is more important than user experience.
+This collector is enabled using -XX:+UseConcMarkSweepGC. - Throughput collector: Consider this collector if raw throughput is more important than user experience.
 This collector typically uses more "Stop the World" events so this may negatively affect user experience and connection timeouts such as ZooKeeper heartbeats.
-This collector is enabled using the Java system property -XX:+UseParallelGC.
-If UseParallelGC "Stop the World" events create problems, such as ZooKeeper timeouts, consider using the UseParNewGC collector as an alternative collector with similar throughput benefits.
+This collector is enabled using -XX:+UseParallelGC.
+If UseParallelGC

+"Stop the World" events create problems, such as ZooKeeper timeouts, consider using the UseParNewGC collector as an alternative collector with similar throughput benefits.